mendix/docs/content/releasenotes/developer-portal/index.md

 #### Improvements

-* We have improved the deployment speed for Asia region.
-The feature is not enabled by default, so users have to request if it is needed.
+* We improved the deployment speed for the Asia region.
+The feature is not enabled by default, so users have to request it if necessary.
-* We have implemented tags on environments for metrics in Datadog.
-It is now possible to add custom tags to metrics which will serve as selection criteria for grouping environments into Landscape Management Dashboard.
-Environments tags can be created, retrieved and deleted using APIs.
-Detailed information can be found in the [Deploy API](/apidocs-mxsdk/apidocs/deploy-api)
+* We implemented tags on environments for metrics in Datadog.
+It is now possible to add custom tags to metrics that will serve as selection criteria for grouping environments into a landscape management dashboard.
+Environment tags can be created, retrieved, and deleted using APIs.
+Detailed information can be found in the [Deploy API](/apidocs-mxsdk/apidocs/deploy-api).
-* We have changed yearly overview of trends to Quarterly in cloud Portal for v4 applications.
+* We changed the yearly overview of trends to quarterly in the Cloud Portal for v4 applications.
-* Reordering of environments is possible by operations manager
+* It is now possible for an Operations Manager to reorder environments.
-* Custom offline pages are now immediately active after transport of a new deployment package
+* Custom offline pages are now immediately active after the transport of a new deployment package.

 #### Fixes

-* The users will get a warning if they try to restore backup into a small environment.
+* You will now get a warning if you try to restore backup into a small environment.
 (Ticket 63367)
-* Create backup via REST API will no longer return error message 500 even when it is succeeded(Ticket 65762)
+* Creating a backup via REST API will no longer return error message 500 when it succeeds.
+(Ticket 65762)

 ### July 3rd, 2018